CloudLabs-Samples/EduLabs/Demo/aws/awsaccessonly.md

 2. After signing in to the AWS Management Console, choose the region **US-EAST-1 (N. Virginia)** from the drop-down menu in the top right hand corner.

     ![](./images/region.png)

+3. You can start deploying the resources that are needed for the lab